AncientRoman/SublimeOpenFileOverSSH/README.md

 * Run the _Open File Over SSH_ command from the command palette
 * Press _cmd-shift-o_ or _wndws-shift-o_ (you must set this up, see [Key Bindings](#key-bindings))

-Once triggered, input the server path and browse/open remote files as follows.
+Once triggered, input the server details and browse/open remote files as follows.

 1. Type in the scp-like path to your server (`user@server.ext:`), and press enter
 2. Once the server is validated and connected, a list input will appear which allows you to choose a folder or file